todonnal-r7/smbrelayMITM/README.md

 smbrelayxMITM.py requires the Impacket tools to work: https://github.com/SecureAuthCorp/impacket.git

-Place smbrelayxMITM.py in the impacket/examples folder and run it from there.
+*** This file has dependencies in the original Impacket package.
+Place smbrelayxMITM.py in the impacket/examples folder of the original package and run it from there. ***